osgmarketplace/resonance-webapp-docs/docs/concepts/products.md

 # Products

-Products exist for both DemandHQs and for Suppliers, where they are known as SupplierProducts.
+Products exist for both DemandHQs ([Products](demand-hqs/entities/Product)) and for Suppliers, where they are known as [SupplierProducts](suppliers/entities/SupplierProduct).

 ## No Option Products